The benefits of tree lucerne: Attracting bees and distracting the birds in your orchard

 It doesn’t bear fruit, but this little tree will vastly improve your orchard’s productivity.

 Words: Ben Gaia

 Tree lucerne, also known as tagasaste (Chamaecytisus palmensis), is a giant tree broom from the windswept Canary Islands in the Atlantic Ocean.
-Warm, dry and salty are its preferred conditions.
-It grows very fast in NZ and flowers in late winter when other nectar sources are few.
+It loves warm, dry, salty conditions.

 Tagasaste has adapted well to cooler and moister sites in New Zealand and seed selections have made it hardier.
-It will not tolerate wet feet though, tending to blow over and rot.
-Tagasaste prefers well-drained soil or sand or a mound to grow on.
+It won’t tolerate wet feet, tending to blow over and rot.
+It prefers well-drained soil or sand or a mound to grow on.
 It will grow very fast into a small broad tree, made stronger by topping back one metre when it is 2m tall.
 This stops that very bowed over, floppy look which comes from growing too fast.
-As a small tree it can provide great orchard shelter if you keep the sides trimmed.
+It’s a great orchard shelter if you keep the sides trimmed.

 The branches are good fodder for stock and were promoted by the Tree Crops Association in the 1970s.
 Like willow, the branches can be cut in drought and fed out to livestock.